-When you gain new email subscribers, it's essential to introduce your organization ASAP, especially within the first two weeks.
+When you gain new email subscribers, it's essential to introduce you and your organization ASAP, especially within the first two weeks.
 When you establish an initial connection, new subscribers will be more likely to engage with your work going forward.
 Enter: the welcome email series.

 What is a welcome email series?

 You know when you sign up for an email list and receive a notification email welcoming you to their community?
 That's a welcome email.
 A welcome email series often includes multiple (typically two to five) emails after the initial one.
 These emails are a chance to connect with your audience before they receive your standard newsletter emails.
 The welcome emails typically provide an overview of your organization, offerings, vision, mission, etc. Ultimately, they introduce your organization, set the stage for your newsletter, and can increase the chances of your audience getting involved with your work.

 A welcome email series is a popular marketing strategy with for-profit companies.
 But since social impact organizations likely already have an email newsletter, there's no reason that they shouldn't use this marketing trick, either.

 Why choose a series over a single welcome email?

 At the bare minimum, a single welcome email is necessary.
 But if your organization is looking to increase its revenue/donations, a welcome series is the way to go.
 MailChimp says that "on average, sending a series of welcome emails yields an average of 51% more revenue than a single welcome email.”